FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 Let's say we want to do some linear algebra, in particular we want to sum up two n-dimensional vectors $a$ and $b$.
 Since we are in the domain of linear algebra using some computer algebra system (CAS), we would expect to be able to just declare what we want $c = a + b$.
-Calculating $c$ with the help of a loop would clearly by imperative in the given context.
+Calculating $c$ with the help of a loop would clearly be imperative in the given context.
 The downsides of using a loop for this are manifold.
 Firstly, we would define an implicit order of which elements to sum up first.
 This removes the possibility of our CAS software to choose a native [SIMD][] CPU operation due to our over-specification of how to do it.
 Secondly, our code becomes much less readable and we are violating the